 Then there are those medical conditions that have few or no symptoms.
 For example, high blood pressure and high levels of cholesterol can lead to life-threatening conditions, such as heart attacks, but we can be completely unaware that we have these problems until the heart attack occurs.
 For this reason, we should see a doctor regularly and get the blood test and other tests that help us know exactly what is going on in our bodies.

 Regular trips to the dentist will give us a better quality of life – although we rarely think of going to the dentist in this way.
 Strong teeth allow us to eat all types of foods as well as chew our food correctly.

-When we allow cavities to form, giving us mouth pain, we tend to avoid meat and fresh vegetables because it hurts to chew them.
+When , giving us mouth pain, we tend to avoid meat and fresh vegetables because it hurts to chew them.
 Instead, we opt for soft foods, such as creamed soups, canned fruits and donuts dunked in coffee.
 A steady diet of soft foods can lead to malnutrition.
 We won’t get the fiber and minerals we need to build muscle and to keep our organs working optimally.

 So schedule and keep regular doctor and dentist appointments.
 In between them, let’s take good care of your bodies and teeth so we will have healthier lives.

 When we think about making our lives healthier, we immediately think about what foods to eat and what exercises to do.
 We don’t always consider what could be done to improve ourselves mentally and spiritually.
 However, this may be the most important aspect of all.
 If we have supremely healthy bodies, but we are suffering from depression or stress, we don’t feel healthy.
 We feel miserable.